 The Department of Compliance and Enforcement (C&E) focuses on protecting the natural resources of Nisga'a Lands and the natural inheritance of the Nisga'a Nation.
-This is accomplished through enforcing the Nisga'a Fish and Wildlife Act, the Nisga'a Forest Act and/or the Nisga'a Offence Act, and through educating Nisga'a and non-Nisga'a recreational users of the Nass Wildlife Area.
-C&E provides public education presentations on how to prevent human/ wildlife conflict, how to be safe around aggressive animals, and how to coexist with wildlife in Nisga'a Villages.
-C&E strives to educate hunters/anglers regarding the regulations and expectations of all users in the Nass Wildlife Area while maintaining a positive relationship with the public.
+This is accomplished through enforcing the Nisga'a Fish and Wildlife Act, the Nisqa'a Forest Act and/or the Nisga'a Offence Act, and through educating Nisga'a and non-Nisga'a recreational users of the Nass Wildlife Area.
+C&E provides public education presentations on how to prevent human/wildlife conflict. how to be safe around aggressive animals, and how to coexist with wildlife in Nisga'a

+Villages.
+C&E strives to educate hunters/ anglers regarding the regulations and expectations of all users in the Nass Wildlife Area while maintaining a positive relationship with the public.

 C&E officers patrol the Nass Wildlife Area by vehicle, ATV, snowmobile, riverboat, ocean patrol boat, foot patrol, and helicopter.
 C&E officers will often join forces with the British Columbia Conservation Officer Service (BCCOS), the Department of Fisheries and Oceans (DFO), the Lisims/Nass Valley RCMP, and other governing agencies including the Compliance and Enforcement division of British Columbia's Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
 C&E responds to incidents of wounded or deceased wildlife.
-The department operates on a five-season basis: the Fishing, Hunting, Oolichan, Bear, and Mushroom seasons.
+The department operates on a six-season basis: Fishing, Hunting, Oolichan Run, Wildlife-Bear Season, Botanical Forest Products, and Recreational Areas (lake, park, and rec. sites).

 During the reporting period, C&E actively engaged with concerned citizens and, through public education and a focus on ensuring fish are available for future generations, successfully solved most issues as they arose.
-In addition, C&E purchased one black bear trap and one grizzly bear trap for safe removal and relocation of bears from public areas.
+In addition, C&E purchased one black bear trap and two grizzly bear trap for safe removal and relocation of bears from public areas.